Skip to main content

 • Use large products

-• Use dynamic texts that go over your product
+• Use dynamic texts like brand name or product title

 2. Less is more